-The committee monitored the capital requirements of the club, reviewed the progress of the report on the club's group Own Risk and Solvency Assessment, and reviewed the development of the club's internal model, including its inputs, assumptions, methodology, uses, sensitivities and outputs.
+The committee monitored the capital requirements of the club, including the impact that Brexit will have on those requirements, reviewed the progress of the report on the club's group Own Risk and Solvency Assessment, and reviewed the development of the club's internal model, including its inputs, assumptions, methodology, uses, sensitivities and outputs.

-Rob Clarke stepped down as the chairman of the Audit and Risk Committee at the end of its meeting held on 12 May 2016.
-Marianne Sørensen was appointed as chairman with effect from 13 May 2016.
+Marianne Sørensen stepped down as the chairman of the Audit and Risk Committee at the end of its meeting held on 30 January 2018.
+Erik Johnsen was appointed as chairman with effect from 30 January 2018 (subject to regulatory approval).